 Developers must adapt to several device configurations, and the app layout must respond to various screen orientations and sizes, which will ensure a better user experience.
 The advent of foldables can also change the posture and impact the Play Store app.
 As the posture changes, the display panes’ aspect ratio can also change.

 You can use ConstraintLayout to create a responsive layout during Android development for various screen sizes.
 You can specify the size and position for each view basis the spatial relationships with other layout views.
 The views can stretch and move together as the screen size changes.
-ConstraintLayout is about creating constraints and defining the relationship between two widgets in the controls and layout and how the widgets can be positioned within the layout.
+ConstraintLayout is about creating constraints and defining the relationship between two widgets in the controls and layout and how you can position the widgets within the layout.

 ConstaintLayout is a popular Jetpack library shipped separately from the Android OS.
 In ConstraintLayout 2.1, various features were introduced to manage foldable devices better.
 It included features like SharedValues, ReactiveGuide, and better animation support.
-Adding a dependency can be handled by adding the Google Maven repository to your project
+You can handle adding a dependency by adding the Google Maven repository to your project

 Jetpack WindowManager for larger screen